JuniorCarti/safaricom-mcp-server/decode/README.md

 - **Lab 1:** Deploy a secure **MPESA Express MCP server** on Cloud Run with an **Apigee-ready** edge
 - **Lab 2:** Build and deploy a **Google ADK agent** that calls that MCP server securely on Google Cloud

+Here’s what I expect you to do:

+Choose a buddy: to do the challenges with (you’re faster together and learn more) Relax and learn: Don’t do every challenge.
+Pick what looks interesting.
+If you start one and can’t finish it, don’t feel bad — if you like it, you can continue at home.
+If you finish one, that’s amazing!
+Don’t be stuck: For in-person workshops - if you struggle for more than 20 seconds, raise your hand, and we’ll come help you.

 The intended flow is simple:

 1. Complete the MCP server lab first